 Established in 2012, McCauley Family Farm at 9421 N. 63rd Street spans 40 acres, with the north boundary the ridge next to the gravel path upon which you enter, the south boundary being the valley, the west boundary set at the line of willow trees and the east boundary at 63rd Street.

 Founder and owner Marcus McCauley has a background in ranching in Oklahoma.
-He’s always had big vegetable gardens to fuel his interest and experience in the culinary arts.
+He’s always had big vegetable gardens and interest and experience in the culinary arts.

 When he moved to Boulder ten years ago with his wife, his attention shifted to thinking critically about what he was putting into his body and where it was coming from.
 Wanting to learn, grow, and heal, Marcus felt called to go back to the soil and primary production.